Kb-Jr/CSS-Animations/Animations and Keyframes/ReadMe.md

 ## Animation Play State
 - This specifies whether the animation is running or paused.
 - When it is paused, the progress the animation had reached continues to be applied.

+## Keyframe Percentage
+- Previously we declared our keyframes keywords using the 'from' and 'to' declarations to indicate the start and end of the animation.
+We can also use percentages to replace these.
+- Using percentages lets us specify intermediate stages of the animation.
+For example we can start with 0% and end with 100%, but in between we can also have other percentages like 30, 50, 75 etc.